Lispl-Wicht/c-logo-s/README.md

 At this stage:

 - **barred words** are not yet fully handled,
-- **minus normalisation* is still incomplete,
-- infix/sign distinctions require refinement.
+- **minus normalisation** is still incomplete, so infix/sign distinctions require refinement.

 These limitations are known and documented; they are part of the current work.